kencoken/imsearch-tools/README.md

        new API
      - Details and authentication key available at:
        <https://developers.google.com/image-search/>
+     - **UPDATE 2016: This search is not working because the API has been fully deprecated !.
  + **BingAPISearch ( )** – Image search using Bing, using the *Bing Search API*
      - Details and authentication key available at:
        <http://www.bing.com/developers/>